 - Consume alcohol at school or at school events in the presence of students unless authorised by the school governing (e.g. Father Association events, Mothers Auxiliary events and Valedictory Dinner)

-The Rector, the Deputy Principal of Student Wellbeing, the school governing authority and school leaders at Mazenod recognise their particular responsibility ensuring that the school takes specific actions to protect children from abuse in line with the three new criminal offences introduced under the Crimes Act 1958 (Vic.) and in line with the PROTECT protocol, Protect: Identifying and Responding to All Forms of Abuse in Victoria.
+The Principal, the Deputy Principal of Student Wellbeing, the school governing authority and school leaders at Mazenod recognise their particular responsibility in ensuring that the school takes specific actions to protect children from abuse in line with the three new criminal offences introduced under the Crimes Act 1958 (Vic.) and in line with the PROTECT protocol, Protect: Identifying and Responding to All Forms of Abuse in Victoria.
 As stated in Mazenod College’s Child Safe School and Child Protection – Reporting Obligations Policy.